 About Us

-Our Studio
+The Studio

 In our studio, timber is reimagined — shaped into sculptural bathtubs and one-of-a-kind tables that bring warmth, presence, and story into a space.
 Each piece is crafted with care, honouring the natural character of the wood and the quiet beauty of functional design.